nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

   <span class="arrow">▸</span>
 </div>
 <div class="alert-collapsible-content">
 <p>Acculturation surveys may make some individuals feel excluded or othered.
-However, this measure aims to capture the process and understand an individual's personal preferences for taking part in their personal family cultural values as well as those of "American" culture.</p>
-<p>This measure does not specifically define what "American" should mean, but allows the participant to decide what it means to them.</p>
+However, this measure aims to capture the process and understand an individual's personal preferences for taking part in their personal family cultural values as well as those of "American" culture.
+This measure does not specifically define what "American" should mean, but allows the participant to decide what it means to them.</p>
 </div>

 <div id="issues" class="issues-banner">